Philip Stanhope, 5th Earl of Chesterfield

-Philip Stanhope, 5th Earl of Chesterfield (10 November 1755 – 29 August 1815), known as Philip Stanhope until 1773, was a British politician and diplomat.
-He was British Ambassador to Spain between 1784 and 1787, Master of the Mint between 1789 and 1790, Joint Postmaster General between 1790 and 1798 and Master of the Horse between 1798 and 1804.
+Philip Stanhope, 5th Earl of Chesterfield, KG, PC, FRS, FSA (10 November 1755 – 29 August 1815), known as Philip Stanhope until 1773, was a British politician and diplomat.
+He served as British Ambassador to Spain (1784–1787), Master of the Mint (1789–1790), Joint Postmaster General (1790–1798) and Master of the Horse (1798–1804).

-Background and education
+Early life and education

-Stanhope was the son of Arthur Charles Stanhope, of Mansfield Woodhouse, and Margaret, daughter and co-heiress of Charles Headlam, of Kerby Hall, Yorkshire, and cousin, godson and, later, adopted son of Philip Stanhope, 4th Earl of Chesterfield (whose titles he inherited at his death in 1773).
+Stanhope was born at Mansfield Woodhouse, Nottinghamshire, the son of Arthur Charles Stanhope of Mansfield Woodhouse and Margaret, daughter and co-heiress of Charles Headlam of Kerby Hall, Yorkshire.
 He was a great-great-great-grandson of Philip Stanhope, 1st Earl of Chesterfield.
+His mother's cousin, Philip Stanhope, 4th Earl of Chesterfield, became his godfather and, having no legitimate children of his own, adopted him as his heir.
+Upon the 4th Earl's death in 1773, Philip inherited the earldom and its substantial estates.

-His adoptive father directed his early education and his tutors included the poet Cuthbert Shaw and Edward Gibbon's friend the Swiss Jacques Georges Deyverdun, as well as Adam Ferguson, Professor of Moral Philosophy at the University of Edinburgh, and the forger Dr William Dodd.
-He was later educated at the University of Leipzig, Saxony.
-During his service in Germany he became a member of the Masonic Lodge Minerva zu den drei Palmen Leipzig in 1773.
+The 4th Earl, famous for his letters on education, took a keen interest in his godson's upbringing.
+His tutors included the poet Cuthbert Shaw, the Swiss man of letters Jacques Georges Deyverdun (a friend of Edward Gibbon), Adam Ferguson, Professor of Moral Philosophy at the University of Edinburgh, and the clergyman and forger Dr William Dodd.
+He later attended the University of Leipzig in Saxony.
+While in Germany, he was initiated into Freemasonry, becoming a member of the Masonic Lodge Minerva zu den drei Palmen in Leipzig in 1773.

 Political and diplomatic career

-Lord Chesterfield became a favourite of George III.
-In 1784 he was sworn of the Privy Council and appointed Ambassador to Spain, a post he held until 1787, although he never went to Spain.
-He later held office under William Pitt the Younger as Master of the Mint between 1789 and 1790 and as joint Postmaster General between 1790 and 1798 and under Pitt and Henry Addington as Master of the Horse between 1798 and 1804.
+Lord Chesterfield became a favourite at the court of King George III.
+He began his official career in 1784 when he was sworn into the Privy Council and appointed Ambassador to Spain, a post he held nominally until 1787, although he never actually resided in Spain.

+He subsequently held office under William Pitt the Younger as Master of the Mint (1789–1790) and as Joint Postmaster General (1790–1798).
+Under Pitt and later Henry Addington, he served as Master of the Horse (1798–1804), a senior position in the Royal Household.

+In 1781, he was appointed Lord Lieutenant of Buckinghamshire, succeeding Francis Dashwood, 11th Baron le Despencer, and served until 1782.
+He had a brief military association with the Buckinghamshire Militia, accepting a temporary commission as lieutenant-colonel in 1794 before resigning shortly thereafter.

-Lord Chesterfield was also Lord Lieutenant of Buckinghamshire between 1781 and 1782.
-He was elected a Fellow of both the Royal Society and the Society of Antiquaries in 1776.
-In 1805 he was appointed a Knight of the Garter.
+Chesterfield was elected a Fellow of the Royal Society (FRS) and of the Society of Antiquaries of London (FSA) in 1776.
+In 1805, he received the high honour of being appointed a Knight of the Garter.